Quick Short of 24-Volts onto the SLC

 Yes, I, too, have connected wires creating a short.
 Many times, I, or people I worked with, only had a single spark to indicate a wire brushed against something it shouldn't have. . . but that was enough.
 Lots of damage can happen with even a quick short on an electronic circuit.

 Always keep in mind that all electronics are fragile.
-Even a short that's a thousandth of a second long can easily punch a small hole through a silicone junction, like the two junctions that can be found in every PNP or NPN transistor.
+Even a short that's a thousandth of a second long can easily punch a small hole through a silicon junction, like the two junctions that can be found in every PNP or NPN transistor.
 There are many times that a brief spark has required many hours of troubleshooting to repair.

 I make mistakes, the installation technician makes mistakes, you make mistakes.
 Experience, though, is learning from one's mistakes.
 The installation technician is now a better technician because the technician is now more experienced.